View New Upcoming retreats

 In this case you either need to commit to the MIDL systematic training or have someone skilled in this technique to guide you to develop this skill.

-By understanding how this process works, you can remove the feeling tone from memories quickly, thereby removing the conditions necessary for motivating habitual defensive patterns, bringing the anxious cycle to an end.
-Stripping back the feeling tone within this data base, alters the way the mind perceives present experience and leaves it open to interpretation in regard to appropriate relationship.
-The appropriate relationship is then conditioned by sila (harmonising) which is supported by panna (verified wisdom), which become the data base for the mind.
+By understanding how this process works, you can remove the feeling tone from memories quickly, thereby removing the conditions necessary for motivating habitual defensive patterns and bringing the anxious cycle to an end.
+Stripping back the feeling tone within this database alters the way the mind perceives present experience and leaves it open to interpretation in regard to appropriate relationships.
+The appropriate relationship is then conditioned by sila (harmonising), which is supported by panna (verified wisdom), which becomes the database for the mind.
+Hence, the importance of Right View.

 Deconditioning Vedana from Memories.

-To decondition the emotional charge and its attached vedana, it is not necessary to know what the memory is about or how it come to be; it is your relationship towards it that is important.
+To decondition the emotional charge and its attached vedana, it is not necessary to know what the memory is about or how it comes to be; it is your relationship towards it that is important.

-You then observe the emotion that is released from the memory, it is helpful to remind yourself that you are safe by softening into your body.
-Once awareness is grounded in your body, start to notice the unpleasantness of the emotion as it releases within your body, understanding that it is just a danger signal produced by your survival mind as a signal of danger; unpleasant feeling cannot hurt you in any way.
+You then observe the emotion that is released from the memory, and it is helpful to remind yourself that you are safe by softening your body.
+Once awareness is grounded in your body, start to notice the unpleasantness of the emotion as it releases within your body, understanding that it is just a danger signal produced by your survival mind as a signal of danger; unpleasant feelings cannot hurt you in any way.

 You are safe.